This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Marie Selby Botanical Gardens

-I didn’t know if there would be enough to keep my girls entertained at the Selby Botanical Gardens but they had a great time!
+Originally I wasn’t sure if there would be enough to keep my girls entertained at the Marie Selby Botanical Gardens but they had an amazing time!
 The gardens are beautiful on their own but I was pleasantly surprised by all the kid friendly experiences.

 Other highlights include the conservatory, where you’ll feel as if you’ve just walked into a rain forest, the butterfly garden, the mangrove and baywalk, the bamboo garden and more.
 If you feel like skipping the beach for day, this is a great alternative.